With eyes on China, Japan and Indonesia bolster security ties

 Indonesian Foreign Minister Retno Marsudi also sharply criticized ongoing violence against civilians in Myanmar following its Feb.
 1 military coup.
 “Indonesia strongly denounces this kind of act.
 It is unacceptable,” she said.

-Retno has emerged as a regional leader as she works to broker talks with the Myanmar military, which has killed more than 500 protesters since staging the coup.
+Retno has emerged as a voice for the region as she works to broker talks with the Myanmar military, which has killed more than 500 protesters since staging the coup.

-Japan has extensive business interests in Myanmar and provides it with official development assistance.
-Tokyo has condemned the killings but has so far refrained from meting out sanctions against the military leadership.
+Japan, which has extensive business interests in Myanmar, has so far refrained from meting out sanctions against the military leadership.

+But Motegi told parliament on Tuesday that Tokyo, which had been the largest provider of economic assistance to Myanmar, had put its official development assistance on hold.

-Reporting by Antoni Slodkowski, Ju-min Park; Editing by Tom Hogue and Mark Heinrich
+Reporting by Antoni Slodkowski, Ju-min Park; Editing by Mark Heinrich and Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.